IDNI/tau-testnet/README.md

 *   Implement a fee model.
 *   More robust error handling and reporting.
 *   Expansion of Tau-validated logic and commands.
 *   Implementation of a simple P2P networking layer for node synchronization.
+(Initial version landed: handshake, ping, sync, blocks; tx stub.)
 *   More comprehensive unit and integration tests.